tinacms/tina.io/content/docs/inline-blocks.md

 ## Creating Inline Controls Manually

-To add controls for editing Inline Blocks, you can create your own button components.
+To add controls for editing _Inline Blocks_, you can create your own button components.

 ![TinaCMS: Inline Controls](/img/inline-blocks/inline-controls.png)

-> **Note:** This configuration may change soon as these controls will be moved to a _Global Toolbar_ component.
+> **Note:** This configuration **may differ based on the project**.
+With the introduction of [Open Authoring](https://tinacms.org/blog/introducing-visual-open-authoring), these editing states are handled through a _Global Toolbar_ — more documentation to come.

 ### Toggle Edit Mode